 Your bravery was for someone else.

 Your uncanny emotions clouded your reasons.
 Out of hollowness, you have built a weak wall that has left you unprotected from extremely bad associates.
-And just when you thought you’re standing tall and proud, you will never escape the pangs of discipline, the pain once you were stroke and knocked to your senses after the full blown hit.
+And just when you thought you’re standing tall and proud, a painful realization says that you will never escaped the pangs of discipline, the pain once you were stroke and knocked to your senses after the full blown hit.

 Indeed, we suffered a great deal of pain – you physically– but I was scarred for life.
 I have a familiar duty to fulfill because we were one and should have been together that fateful stormy night.
 Shame that you chose the wrong course but I still thank God for you were safe after that ugly accident.